accessibilitywars/zaw2/content/builds/heal-quick-troubadour.md

 +++
-title = "Rifle and Roses [qHeal]" description = "The hardest part of playing this build is enduring the out-of-sync music throughout the fight." date = 2026-04-29 template = "build.html"
+title = "Rifle and Roses [qHeal]" description = "The hardest part of this build is enduring the out-of-sync music throughout the fight." date = 2026-04-29 template = "build.html"